WHAT IS modern day SLAVERY AND HUMAN TRAFFICKING?

 1. Bonded Labor

 Bonded labor is the result of labor being demanded as repayment for loans or services when the terms of these loans or services have not been clearly defined, OR when the value of the labor is not reasonably applied to the amount owed.
 Bonded labor happens when labor worth more than the initial value of the loan or service provided is demanded.

 2. Forced Labor

-Forced labor occurs when victims are forced to work against their will.
-Victims are denied freedom and ownership is exerted over them.
-This forced servitude is enforced by threat of violence or other types of punishment.
+Forced labor occurs when victims are forced to work against their will and ownership is exerted over them.
+It is enforced by threat of violence or other types of punishment.
 In the US, forced labor is common in the following industries:

 3. Child Labor

 Child labor is work that may be hazardous to a child's health, or his/her development physically, mentally, spiritually, morally, or socially, or that could interfere with his/her education.